 Why is NaaS the latecomer to the mix?
 What has changed?
+Was COVID-19 a catalyst?

 The shifting IT landscape

 Organizations have traditionally invested significant resources to design, build, and operate networking infrastructure within their long-term real estate footprint for client-server connectivity.
 The following factors have changed the dynamics of traditional networks and may explain why NaaS has become the answer to today's market needs.